Autism Spectrum Disorder Screenings

 World Health Organization’s ICD-11 (International Classification of Diseases): An international diagnostic framework used alongside the DSM-5.

-Use the form below for more information or you can book your initial intake here:
+Use the form below for more information: